-Jesus’ Genealogies: Contradictory or Complimentary?
+Jesus’ Genealogies: Contradictory or complementary?

 Jesus’ genealogies are frequently said to be irreconcilable.
 They are not.
 They are an invitation to delve deeply into the history of both Israel and her Messiah, intended not to mystify but to edify.